CityChainFoundation/documentation/WHITEPAPER.md

 Updated: **July 27, 2018**

 Our technical whitepaper, is our Software Architecture Document.
-This is a living document that is updated as implementation is completed, and as the architecture and implementation changes.
+This is a living document that is updated as implementations of features and services is completed, and as the architecture and implementation changes.

 **ABSTRACT:** City Chain is a new blockchain and platform, Smart City Platform, that has the purpose of making the technology accessible and useable by everyone.
 Cities and citizens will be able to use the City Chain to improve how we communicate, socialize, trade and manage our assets (both physical and digital).
 In addition, it will be possible to reduce costs/overhead for both citizens and cities.